Reyzenello/PromptEngineering/README.md

 # Prompt Engineering Framework

-Here are my notes which I have gathered meanwhile I have done courses and these are the prompts which I have used mainly:
+Here are my notes which I have gathered meanwhile I have done courses and these are the prompts which I have used mainly (at the end of the file I put also the implementation paper with the reference):
 - Zero-shot Prompting
 - Role Prompting
 - Providing New Information in the Prompt